How to Tell If Your Cat Has a UTILots of time in the litter box is your first clue.

 - Ultrasound: This procedure can also help identify bladder stones or other issues.

-- A biopsy: If a tumor is suspected, the vet will perform this during surgery or simply by inserting a catheter through the urethra.
+- Biopsy: If a tumor is suspected, the vet will perform this during surgery or simply by inserting a catheter through the urethra.

 Is Kitty feeling low?
 Give her a treat.